TheRacingLion/Discord-SelfBot/README.md

   + `inConsole` (as a log to console)
   + `inNotificationChannel` (as a message sent to the notification channel)
 - `notificationChannelID`, if you set `inNotificationChannel` to `true` at least once, the channel ID to make notifications in
+- `defaultEmbedColor` is the hex color code for the default color for embeds
+- `deleteCommandMessages` if command messages and error messages should be deleted after a bit

 #### `games.json`